CHINESE EVERGREEN

 -

 Water: Water when the top 1-2” of potting mix feels dry to the touch.
-Overwatering is the most common problem with Aglaonema.
+Overwatering is the most common problem with Chinese evergreen.
 Symptoms include yellowing leaves that wilt even though the potting mix is moist.

-Repotting: Repot every 2-3 years into a slightly larger container (1-2” increased diameter or depth).
+Repotting: Repot every 2-3 years to refresh potting mix and assess whether a slightly larger container is necessary.
+Only increase by 1-2” in pot diameter.
 Use a general purpose potting mix.

 Fertilizing: Either…